Five-spined bark beetle

 - May be shiny or dull, hairless or densely covered with hairs or scales.

-Similar species mainly attack the stumps or roots of dead trees, slashing waste on the ground, or large areas of debris from tree clearing, including:
+Two similar species that mainly attack the stumps or roots of dead trees, thinnings and prunings on the ground, or areas of debris from tree clearing or harvesting are:

 - golden haired bark beetle (Hylurgus ligniperda)